operating-systems concurrency

 Bounded Waiting

 Bounded waiting is a fairness requirement for solutions to the critical section problem.
-It states that there must exist a bound (limit) on the number of times other processes are allowed to enter their critical sections after a process has made a request to enter its own critical section and before that request is granted.
+There must exist a bound on the number of times other processes may enter their critical sections after a process has requested entry and before that request is granted.
+This prevents starvation.